Purifying Yeast from Infected Cultures – Part 2

 To accelerate things I typically mix 5-10 colonies together and image – the exact number I mix depends on the number available; if there is only a few (20-30) colonies on the plate I’ll only mix 5 together; but when more colonies are available I’ll mix them together in larger pools.
 I’m generally aiming for a final blend of at least 20 colonies per “pure” strain.

-~1% of yeast were Brett, so this pool was discarded.
+Saccharomyces, from a pool of 10 colonies.
+Not shown: ~1% of yeast were Brett, so this pool was discarded. |

 Brettanomyces, from a pool of 8 colonies.
-No Sacc-like
+No Sacc-like yeast were observed, so this pool was kept. |

 Finishing Up

-1. We have a small number of yeast at this point, so a small amount need to be grown prior to depositing in my yeast bank.
+- We have a small number of yeast at this point, so a small amount need to be grown prior to depositing in my yeast bank.
 I will generally grow 7 ml cultures at this point, without the selective agents (antibiotics/etc), and freeze the resulting yeasts – after confirming (again) that it is clean by microscopy.
 By not using antibiotics at this stage you confirm that the sample is truly clean, and does not contain bacteria forced into dormancy by the antibiotics.

-2. In samples like the one I’ve purified here, I want both the pure strains and the original Saccharomyces and Brettanomyces blend used to make the source beer.
+- In samples like the one I’ve purified here, I want both the pure strains and the original Saccharomyces and Brettanomyces blend used to make the source beer.
 Typically, to do this I will grow 2 liquid cultures of the Sacc – the first I freeze as a pure strain, and to the second I add ~1:10 Brett, which I pull from the pure tube of cultured Brett.
 The remainder of the Brett I freeze as a pure culture.